CartoDB/training/CONTRIBUTING.md

 ## Write

 Much of our recommendations and some details about syntax in jekyll came from our [blog post guidelines](https://github.com/CartoDB/blog/wiki/Blog-post-guidelines).
-But here are some specific instructions for the Workshops repo:
+But here are some specific instructions for the Workshops repo.

 Start by [creating a new post](http://jekyllrb.com/docs/posts/) for one of the categories listed in `_config.yml` (also bulleted below).
 It will appear in the navigation on the left once recompiled.
+You can copy the format for one of the other posts and just edit the header configurations (date, title, category) and body content to suit your needs.

+Save it with a title.md that matches the other posts, but with your date + title:

+`YYYY-MM-DD-title.md`

 ###Guide to Git
 * fork the repo and create a branch